BlackSnufkin/NyxInvoke/README.md

 # NyxInvoke

-NyxInvoke is a versatile command-line tool designed for executing .NET assemblies, PowerShell commands/scripts, and Beacon Object Files (BOFs) with built-in patchless AMSI and ETW bypass capabilities.
+NyxInvoke is a rust based command-line tool designed for executing .NET assemblies, PowerShell commands/scripts, and Beacon Object Files (BOFs) with built-in patchless AMSI and ETW bypass capabilities.

 ## Features